shsagir/play-area-sync/docs/install-drupal-8-pro.md

 ## Get ready

-We assume you've already created a New App with fortrabbit.
+We assume you've already created an App with fortrabbit.
 You should also have a [PHP development environment](/local-development) running on your local machine.

 ### Set the Apps root path